 The 1998 Nobel winner economist Prof. Amartya Sen has been the pioneer of the capability approach.
 He worked extensively on this approach during the 1980s and 1990s which stimulated considerable interest across the world.
 His capabilities approach provided the theoretical foundation to the UNDP’s annual Human Development Reports published since in 1990.

-The capability approach consists of two indispensible elements: functionings (what people are capable of doing or being) and freedom.
+The capability approach consists of two indispensable elements: functionings (what people are capable of doing or being) and freedom.
 As a result, development is now seen as the process for creating an enabling atmosphere so that people can achieve valuable functionings and have the freedom to pursue what they value.

 Functionings, Freedom and Capabilities

 The functionings are defined as “the various things a person may value doing or being.”
-They are more directly related to and are different aspects of living conditions.
+They are more directly related to, and are, different aspects of living conditions.
 Functionings include working, resting, being literate, being healthy, being part of a community, being respected, and so on.

 Goods, resources and facilities are important because they enable functionings.
-For example, having a bike enable the functioning of mobility and an Internet connection enables the functioning of connectivity, and so on.
+For example, having a bike enables the functioning of mobility and an Internet connection enables the functioning of connectivity, and so on.
 Of course, how best you make use of the bike or the Internet facility depends upon you.
 Therefore, not all persons will have the same functionings from the same commodities or facilities.
 Recognition of this individual diversity is an important feature of the capability approach.

 Another crucial element of the capability approach is freedom which brings the capabilities into picture.
 It points to the ability to choose and prioritize different functionings – or freedom to choose a particular way of life.
 In other words, capabilities reflect people’s freedom to lead one type of life or another.
 Thus, capabilities and freedom go hand in hand.
 In simple terms, the capabilities are “people's ability to do achieve what they value taking everything into account, external constraints as well as internal limitations.”
 Thus, the capabilities are closely related to the idea of opportunities.
-It is the capabilities that pull the living standards upward.
+It is the capabilities of people that pull their living standards upward.

-What is ultimately important is that people have the freedoms (capabilities) to lead the kind of lives they want to lead, to do what they want to do and to be the person they want to be.
+What is ultimately important is that whether people have the freedoms (capabilities) to lead the kind of lives they want to lead, to do what they want to do and to be the person they want to be.
 The freedom here also includes freedom to participate in the social and political activities and express opinions, criticize and influence policies, and so on.
 Therefore, the CA considers all aspects of human life, not just the material (consumption) side.